Introducing The FROG Walker

 Mobility Walker With Seat

-Voyar is introducing with its FROG assistive walker a more effective gait training and support solution for users with mobility impairments.
+Voyar is introducing its FROG assistive walker, a more effective gait training and support solution for users with mobility impairments.

 Many diseases, injuries or birth defects compromise mobility of children.
 First of all Cerebral palsy (CP), with an incidence of 3.6 per 1,000 live births in developed nations.
 Furthermore, there are neuromuscular disorders, Spina bifida, paralysis and spinal cord injuries.
 Compromised mobility represents a drastic impact in terms of social interaction and quality of life.
 Cardiovascular health and bone structure are negatively impacted.
 Availability of walking aids for mobility training from very young age is important.